Where to Be, What to Do, and What to Wear

 District Convention is a weekend packed with activities that will keep everyone on their feet.
 From mingling with other convention attendees to helping decide who will lead the district next year, there are plenty of events to look forward to.
-Take a look at a few sneak peaks below.

 What this includes: Wear your club t-shirt or any other Circle K apparel with casual pants, such as nice jeans or modest shorts.

 What this does not include: Please refrain from wearing pajamas, jeans with holes, leggings, and other overly casual items.